Revocable Anonymous Credentials from Attribute-Based Encryption: Anonymity

 \subsection{Security}

-We prove the following theorem: \emph{Theorem 2}.
-A malicious verifier cannot distinguish between any two provers with different CP-WATERS-KEM keys, if their keys both satisfy (or not satisfy) the same access structure they are tested against.

-We start considering the following security game (adapted from \cite{FCREDENTIALS}): \begin{enumerate} \item The Setup algorithm of CP-WATERS-KEM or the modified schema takes place.
-The public key $PK$ is given to the adversary. \item Any Prover $P_i$ receives distinct secret keys $K_i$ embedding some attributes. \item A Verifier $V$, acting as a polynomial time adversary, arbitrarily chooses an access structure $A^*$ and two Provers $P_0$ and $P_1$, such that their corresponding keys either both satisfy, or both not satisfy the chosen access structure. \item Depending on an internal coin toss $b$, an oracle impersonates prover $P_b$ in the verification algorithm. \item Prover $P_b$ chooses a random string $r_{c}$ which is sent through the oracle to the adversary. \item Verifier $V$ computes a CCA-secure ciphertext and sends it to the oracle. \item The oracle responds with the decrypted ciphertext $m$ or with $\bot$. \item The aforementioned steps (except the Setup) are repeated adaptively for any polynomially number of times on arbitrarly chosen access structure and arbitrarly chosen pairs of provers. \item The Verifier try a guess $b^\prime$ and wins the game if $b==b^\prime$ (i.e., she is able to guess which Prover has responded). \end{enumerate}
+We prove the following theorem: \begin{theorem}A polynomial time adversary, acting as a Verifier, cannot distinguish between any two provers with different CP-WATERS-KEM keys, if their keys both satisfy (or not satisfy) the same access structure they are tested against. \end{theorem} \begin{proof} We start considering the following security game (adapted from \cite{FCREDENTIALS}): \begin{enumerate} \item The Setup algorithm of CP-WATERS-KEM or the modified schema takes place.
+The public key $PK$ is given to the adversary. \item Any Prover $P_i$ receives distinct secret keys $K_i$ embedding some attributes. \item The adversary is allowed to submit queries in the form $(r_c||K_c||AP)$ to an oracle which produces a random output $u$ if this is the first time the input has been queried on.
+Otherwise, it gives back the previous response.
+In addition, the oracle computes the ciphertext $C$ using the CCA-secure encryption algorithm and records the couple $((r_c||K_c||AP),(C,u))$ in a table.
+This oracle operation is run throughout the whole game. \item The adversary, acting as a Verifier $V$, arbitrarily chooses an access structure $A^*$ and two Provers $P_0$ and $P_1$, such that their corresponding keys either both satisfy, or both not satisfy the chosen access structure. \item Depending on an internal coin toss $b$, an oracle impersonates prover $P_b$ in the verification algorithm. \item Verifier $V$ computes a CCA-secure ciphertext and sends it to the oracle. \item The oracle responds with the decrypted ciphertext $m$ or with $\bot$. \item The aforementioned steps (except the Setup) are repeated adaptively for any polynomial number of times on arbitrarily chosen access structure and arbitrarily chosen pairs of provers. \item The Verifier try a guess $b^\prime$ and wins the game if $b==b^\prime$ (i.e., she is able to guess which Prover has responded). \end{enumerate}

+Modify the game as follows: at step 7, when given a ciphertext $C$, the oracle checks if $C$ appears in the random oracle table.
+If so, it outputs the corresponding $m=(K_c||r_c)$ value in the table; otherwise, it outputs $\bot$ and rejects.

+The difference between the original game and the modified one is negligible, as in the original game the oracle may decrypt even in case of a forged ciphertext (i.e., a ciphertext not computed using the CCA-secure encryption algorithm).
+However, since the oracle was not queries on $(r_c||K_c||AP)$, the probability that this event happens is bounded by the probability of apriori guessing a ciphertext output by an encryption for a given message without knowing the randomness used to encrypt.